 They said he shouldn’t be an MP in UK but should be an MP in India instead.

 That’s like saying that Donald Trump should be PM of Germany because of his thread.

 So where shall I go if I don’t belong in this land that I was born in and taught me what I know.

 Tell that to Jagtar Singh Johal who did what you wished and went back to India occupied Punjab just a few weeks ago.

-The Scotsman was arrested on the street and chucked into a van for raising awareness about justice for Sikhs on his Facebook while in UK.
+The Scotsman was arrested and chucked into a van for raising awareness about justice on his Facebook while in UK.